Children of Zodiarcs

 It’s a solid system, and really comes into its own in the later stages of the game once your cards have been upgraded.
 The lack of information on enemies’ abilities makes it easy to have one character suddenly get focused and die in one turn—which basically makes the battle unwinnable (unless you’re already at the end) since you only have three party members, and losing one third of your turns is too huge a handicap.
 The only other real complaint is that the game doesn’t do anything particularly interesting with the enemies.
 They managed to come up with interesting skill sets for the party members, but none of the enemies have or do anything that forces you to use any special tactics.

 Children of Zodiarcs’ battle system is good, but unfortunately the story that it’s housed within is... not.
 Children of Zodiarcs manages to accomplish the dubiously impressive feat of being both rushed and padded.
 It feels rushed because the plot happens way too quickly without proper development.
-It feels padded because the majority of fights are just the party crossing paths with a replaceable group of city guards, cannibal cultists, or rival gang members.
+It feels padded because a majority of fights are just the party crossing paths with a replaceable group of city guards, cannibal cultists, or rival gang members.

 The solution to the padding is obvious: remove it.
 The other issues with the plot, however, are deeper and more interesting.